blakeNaccarato/c-therm-tci/docs/pdf.md

 - Remove the cap from the sensor, shown in {numref}`00-06-capped`.
 - Apply about four drops of deionized water as the contact agent for polymers, as in {numref}`00-09-four-drops`.
-- Place your sample on the sensor as in {numref}`00-10-sample-placed`
+- Place your sample on the sensor as in {numref}`00-10-sample-placed`.
 - Place a 500&nbsp;g mass on top of the sample as in {numref}`00-11-weight-placed`.
 The mass is located in the wooden box in {numref}`00-01-ref`.
 - Set up a ring stand and clamp to prevent the mass from falling off the sensor, as shown in {numref}`00-12-ring-stand`.
 Position the clamp close to, but not touching the mass as in {numref}`00-13-ring-stand-close`.

-- Now you ar ready to follow the process for **Starting a test** of your sample
+Now you are ready to follow the process for **Starting a test**.
 If you are done testing, or changing contact agents, use a lab wipe to dry the sensor with a gloved hand as in {numref}`00-14-wipe`, and replace the cap on the sensor as in {numref}`00-06-capped`.

 ```{figure} _static/tutorial/00-06-capped.jpg
 :name: 00-06-capped